 Need to know

-- Buying a manual machine will work out cheaper than buying cafe coffees
+- Our analysis shows buying a manual machine works out cheaper than getting cafe coffees

 - Convenience, environmental impact and your coffee skill level are also factors to consider